 Cover and set the slow cooker to high for five hours.
 Not all slow cookers are created equal, so it’s important you have a personal relationship with yours… Mine tends to be really hot and cooks faster than most recipes call for.
 With that in mind, it’s safe to assume that you could make this recipe on low for 7 hours.
 Worst case is that the chicken will dry out, so if that happens I’m super sorry!

-Of course this recipe was destined to partner with spaghetti squash, so don’t fight fate.
+This recipe was destined to partner with spaghetti squash, so don’t fight fate.
 Slice the squash in half lengthwise, scoop out the guts and roast for 30-40 minutes at 400 degrees cut-side down.
 When the timer dings, remove from oven and flip them over to cool slightly cut side up.
 Use a fork to harvest the strands.
-That’s it!
+Spoon Balsamic Chicken & Sausage over the spaghetti squash and top with a little fresh basil or flat-leaf parsley!